 Researchers must ensure that policies are easy to understand, relevant to the reader, easy to locate, as concise as possible, and tailored to the organisation's operations.
-This includes making policies available in as many languages as feasible.
-In some jurisdictions it is also necessary to review policies regularly and update them as applicable.
+This includes making policies available in as many languages as practical and reviewing policies regularly and updating them as applicable.